Survival In-Context: Amortized Bayesian Survival Analysis via Prior-Fitted Networks: Survival In-context

 \subsection{Synthetic Data Generation}

-Survival in-context (SIC) model is trained solely on synthetic data.
-For the data synthesis, we first employ the Structural Causal Models (SCMs)~\cite{pearl09} proposed for data generation in TabPFNv1~\cite{hollmann22} and enhanced in TabICL~\cite{qu25}.
-We first sample a directed acyclic graph (DAG), where nodes correspond to the variables and edges to MLP or tree-based relations, allowing different types of dependencies.
+\paragraph{Covariate Generation.} Survival in-context (SIC) model is trained solely on synthetic data.
+For the data synthesis, we employ the Structural Causal Models (SCMs)~\citep{pearl09} proposed for data generation in TabPFNv1~\citep{hollmann22} and enhanced in TabICL~\citep{qu25}.
+We first sample a directed acyclic graph (DAG), where nodes correspond to the variables and edges to MLP or tree-based relations.
+This allows a wide range of potentially complex and non-linear dependencies.
 Each feature $c$ is then modeled as a function $g$ of its parent variables $Pa(c)$ in the graph, with added independent noise $~\epsilon \sim\mathcal{N}(0, \sigma^2I)$, i.e., $c = g (Pa(c)) + \epsilon$ .
 The target and train features are selected randomly.
-In contrast to the classification and regression data synthesis, we generate two target variables, resulting in the synthetic dataset $(X, (\eta_1, \eta_2))$.
+In contrast to the classification and regression data synthesis, we generate multiple target variables $\{\eta_i\}_{i=1}^K$ depending on the prior, which results in the synthetic dataset $(X, \eta)$.
+For the survival prior, we apply a z-score normalization to $\eta$.